Sarani1612/the-veggie-patch/README.md

 ### Existing Features
 The app incorporates the 4 CRUD functionalities:
 - **CREATE**
     * Adding a recipe: the user has the option to add a recipe to the database by clicking on the "Add a Recipe" link in the navigation bar.
   Doing so will open a form that the user can fill out with recipe name, category, time it takes to prepare and cook, number of servings, ingredients, instructions and an image URL.\
   The user also has to provide a key that they need to remember in case they want to edit the recipe later.
 - **READ**
     * Browsing: the landing-page displays all recipes in the database, and it is possible for users to scroll down and get inspired.
     * Filtering on Categories: by clicking on "Categories" in the navigation bar and then on a category card, it is possible for the user to only see the recipes belonging to that category (for example breakfast or desserts).
     * Searching: by clicking on "Search" in the navigation bar, the user is taken to a searchbox where they are able to search for recipes based on ingredients and names.
   This was set up by creating an index on the name and ingredients fields in the MongoDB database.\
   The user can also search for recipes based on a category and how much time they have.
     * Viewing a recipe: when a recipe card is clicked, the user is taken to the recipe view where they can see info, ingredients and instructions for that recipe.
 - **UPDATE & DELETE**
     * Editing and deleting a recipe: the recipe view has an edit button the user can click if they wish to update or delete the recipe.
   In order to restrict access to these functions, the edit form will only open once the correct key has been entered (the key provided when the recipe was first added).
   This ensures that only the person who added the recipe is able to change or delete it.\
   The edit form autopopulates with the data from the MongoDB database and there is a checkbox that needs to be checked in order to delete the recipe completely.
   A checkbox is less likely to be clicked by accident than a button which is why this design was chosen.
-- Feedback: Flash messages are displayed when a user has added, updated or deleted a recipe.
+- **Feedback**: Flash messages are displayed when a user has added, updated or deleted a recipe.

 ### Features Left to Implement
 - **Register and Login functionality**: it would be useful to add the option for users to register on the website.